SystemsApproach/ops/monitor.rst

    <https://sdn.sysetmsapproach.org>`__.
 November 2021.

 The second is the emergence of *Service Meshes* mentioned in Chapter 1.
-A Service Mesh framework like Istio provides a means to enforce fine-grained security policies and collect telemetry data in cloud native applications by injecting "observation/enforcement points" between microservices.
+A Service Mesh framework such as Istio provides a means to enforce fine-grained security policies and collect telemetry data in cloud native applications by injecting "observation/enforcement points" between microservices.
 These injection points, called